Q: What safety precautions do I need to take?

-More complicated designs may require the use of fibre glass mesh; this can be used by laying the mesh over the chosen design and gluing the tiles ones by ones according to the design visible under the mesh.
+More complicated designs may require the use of fibre glass mesh; this can be used by laying the mesh over the chosen design with clear plastic in between and gluing the tiles ones by ones according to the design visible under the mesh.
 The whole mesh and tiles can then be stuck to the support in one operation using adhesive or cementitious grout.

-Outdoor projects or mosaics which will be exposed to moisture will require a suitable support (treated for outdoor use) and will need to be sealed in order to ensure a longer life span.
+Outdoor projects or mosaics which will be exposed to moisture will require the use of a sealant on the back and sides of the wooden base to ensure a longer life span.

 Q: How do you grout a mosaic?

 A: Ensure all tiles are firmly stuck down to its base.
 Mix your grout according to the product instructions, its consistency should be the same as extra thick double cream.
 Fill the gaps of your mosaic using either a grout spreader or your gloved hands, remove the excess grout and allow to start drying.
 After a few minutes you can begin to clean with a dry cloth.
 When the grout is almost dry, use a lightly dampened cloth.
 Do not use very wet clothes as this will add excess water to the grout.
 Continue until the grout is removed from the top of all the tiles.
 When dry, vinegar can be used to polish the surface of the mosaic.